Benefits & compensation

 |Program level||Base salary|

-- Chief residents at North Shore University Hospital, Long Island Jewish Medical Center, Long Island Jewish Forest Hills, Lenox Hill Hospital, Glen Cove Hospital and Southside Hospital receive an additional $1,500 stipend
+- Chief residents at North Shore University Hospital, Long Island Jewish Medical Center, Long Island Jewish Forest Hills, Lenox Hill Hospital, Glen Cove Hospital, Southside Hospital, Plainview Hospital, Peconic Bay, and Phelps Hospital receive an additional $1,500 stipend

 Northwell Health provides generous health and welfare benefits for you and your dependents.
 Residents and fellows become eligible for all health and welfare benefits on the first day of employment.
 The cost of coverage is largely employer-subsidized and includes: